-All power and data connections to the surface are made through a small cut-out at the lower left of the rear of the surface.
-Power is supplied to the surface via two IEC connectors above this cutout.
-These are shown in Figure 6.
+All power and data connections to the surface are made through a small cutout on the rear of the surface.
+Power is supplied to the surface via two IEC connectors near cutout.
+These are shown in Figures 6 and 7.